GentiLicenji/TransactionServer/README.md

 and they can be injected during deployment using custom scripts.

-For multi-tenant and multi-cluster complex deployments, I would highly recommend applying Helm charts to manage the different property files.
+For multi-tenant and multi-cluster complex deployments, I would highly recommend applying Helm charts to manage the different configurations.

-### Business Logic Implementation Ideas
+### Business Requirements—Implementation Ideas
+A small section on the way to implement the business requirements mentioned.

-* Transaction count limit.
+#### Transaction count limit (Rate Limiting)
-<br/>I implemented this transaction management requirement by using spring data jpa queries.
+I implemented this transaction management requirement by using spring data jpa queries.
 <br/>This is great for a single instance that requires exact transaction count,
 but can be computationally intensive and can cause transaction locking in high concurrency scenarios.
 <br/> Transaction and account locking are necessary to prevent race conditions during updates.

-* <br/>The Redis Cluster Cache approach is the best solution for rate limiting in because:
+<br/>The Redis Cluster Cache approach is the best solution for rate limiting in because:
 - It's more accurate in a distributed environment
 - It automatically handles the sliding window
 - It's more efficient than database queries
 - It automatically cleans up after the minute expires

-* Maximum transaction amount (Validation is applied)
+#### Maximum transaction amount
-* Minimum-account balance
+This is done automatically as a rest requirement on the spec.
+Jackson validation through annotation is set up for this.
+#### Minimum account balance
+This is set up as an SQL constraint at the database level through the table SQL schema.
+<br/>It is also as business logic in the TransactionApiService, but can be removed as redundant.
 ## Database Choice
 ### Preface
 During my 8 years of experience in the fintech space, relational databases were the mandatory choice.